Biden aims to use G20 summit and Vietnam visit to highlight US as trustworthy alternative to China

 The White House said G20 leaders will also discuss the global impact of Russia's invasion of Ukraine and joint efforts combating climate change.
 Any summit agreements on the climate front are expected to be incremental at best.
 G20 climate and environment ministers, at their July meeting, were unable to come to agreement on a goal of peaking emissions by 2025, moving to clean energy and a tax on carbon as a way to reduce emissions.

-Biden is also scheduled to meet with Indian Prime Minister Narendra Modi soon after his scheduled arrival in India on Friday evening.
+Biden is also scheduled to meet with Indian Prime Minister Narendra Modi after he arrives in India on Friday evening.

 Biden has put much effort into bolstering his relations with Modi, a conservative Hindu nationalist leading the world's most populous country.
 The U.S.-India relationship will be vital in coming decades as both sides deal with an ascendant China and the enormity of climate change, artificial intelligence, supply chain resilience and other issues.